rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 For software, I see these divisions, in various combinations, frequently:

-* "Open":
+* “Open”:
-    * "Unverified": further work needs to be done to decide whether the task should be completed.
+    * “Unverified”: further work needs to be done to decide whether the task should be completed.
-    * "In Development": someone is working on the code and asset changes necessary to complete the task.
+    * “In Development”: someone is working on the code and asset changes necessary to complete the task.
 This occasionally subsumes preliminary work, too.
-    * "In Testing": code and asset changes are ostensibly complete, but need testing to validate that the task has been completed satisfactorially.
+    * “In Testing”: code and asset changes are ostensibly complete, but need testing to validate that the task has been completed satisfactorially.
-* "Completed":
+* “Completed”:
-    * "Development Completed": work (and possibly testing) has been completed but the task's results are not yet available to external users.
+    * “Development Completed”: work (and possibly testing) has been completed but the task's results are not yet available to external users.
-    * "Released": work has been completed, and external users can see and use the results.
+    * “Released”: work has been completed, and external users can see and use the results.
-* "Abandoned":
+* “Abandoned”:
-    * "Cannot Reproduce": common in bug/defect tasks, to indicate that the task doesn't contain enough information to render the bug fixable.
+    * “Cannot Reproduce”: common in bug/defect tasks, to indicate that the task doesn't contain enough information to render the bug fixable.
-    * "Won't Complete": the task is well-understood and theoretically completable, but will not be completed.
+    * “Won't Complete”: the task is well-understood and theoretically completable, but will not be completed.
-    * "Duplicate": the task is identical to, or closely related to, some other task, such that completing either would be equivalent to completing both.
+    * “Duplicate”: the task is identical to, or closely related to, some other task, such that completing either would be equivalent to completing both.
-    * "Invalid": the task isn't relevant, is incompletely described, doesn't make sense, or is otherwise not appropriate work for the team using the tracker.
+    * “Invalid”: the task isn't relevant, is incompletely described, doesn't make sense, or is otherwise not appropriate work for the team using the tracker.